-The configuration of memory in the operating system can affect other resources, including CPU and I/O. Insufficient physical memory for the overall system load can lead to thrashing, as "Memory Utilization" on page 1-17 describes.
+The configuration of memory in the operating system can affect other resources, including CPU and I/O.

+Insufficient physical memory for the overall system load can lead to thrashing, as "Memory Utilization" on page 1-10 describes.
 Insufficient memory for the database server can result in excessive buffer-management activity.
-For more information on configuring memory, refer to "Configuring UNIX Shared Memory" on page 4-9.
+For more information on configuring memory, see "Configuring UNIX Shared Memory" on page 4-6.